 What steps are you taking to ensure your debt freedom is permanent?

-I don't struggle with getting into more debt.
-I just didn't know to get into student loan debt.
+I'm not struggling with getting into more debt as I consider myself very disciplined in that regard.
+I just didn't know to get out of student loan debt until I started working on my plan.
 I've never had a credit card because I'm not a spender, so the temptation is never there.
 Instead, I focus on growing my assets and building wealth.
 I don't feel tempted to get into debt at all.
+Once my student loans are paid, I plan to stay debt free permanently!